Doctoral Programme in Fine Arts: Pre-examination guidelines

 6) Confirming the authorship of the text

 In the second stage, a Turnitin report signed by the responsible supervisor is included as part of the pre-examination material.
-The report is produced by following the procedure described in section “The pre-examination of the entire doctoral thesis”, item 3.
+It should be prepared as described in section 5.3.

 Pre-examination form